EUDAT-DTR/DTR/README.md

 If the information provided is correct, the script will create all the required handles for the EUDAT-DTR service in the Handle Server.

-**FIXME: To be completed**

-###Manual configuration
-**FIXME: To be completed**

-##Setting up a development environment
+## Setting up a development environment

+The latest version of the EUDAT-DTR webapp is already included into the Cordra installation provided in this repository.
+Nevertheless, if you need to make changes to it and recompile it, the following process is advised.

-Clone the repository:
+1. Clone the repository:

 ```console
 git clone -b master https://github.com/EUDAT-DTR/DTR.git
 cd DTR
 ```

-Run the `autogen.sh` script located in the scripts folder to copy all the DTR development dependencies to their appropriate locations:
+2. Run the `autogen.sh` script located in the scripts folder to copy all the DTR development dependencies to their appropriate locations:

 ```console
 scripts/autogen.sh
 ```

-Once the unpacking of dependencies is complete, navigate to the `eudat-dtr` directory and build the software:
+3. Once the unpacking of dependencies is complete, navigate to the `eudat-dtr` directory and build the software:

 ```console
 cd cordra/sw/eudat-dtr/
 ant war
 ```

-After the build process completes, copy the newly generated `registrar.war` found in `DTR/cordra/sw/eudat-dtr/dist` to `DTR/cordra/data/webapps-priority` making sure to replace the existing `ROOT.war` package:
+4. After the build process completes, copy the newly generated `registrar.war` found in `DTR/cordra/sw/eudat-dtr/dist` to `DTR/cordra/data/webapps-priority` making sure to replace the existing `ROOT.war` package:

 ```console
 cd ../../
 cp sw/eudat-dtr/dist/registrar.war data/webapps-priority/ROOT.war
 ```

-Now the service can be started as usual, as long as the development instance has been configured as explained above:
+5. Now the service can be started as usual, as long as the development instance has been configured as explained above:

 ```console
 ./startup